Upsylon/COS-Applied-Data-Science-Machine-Learning-Project/README.md

 Indeed, multiple chess "variants" exist.
 A variant could be defined as a game that a played on a chess board and which rules are inspired by chess, but that differs from it in some ways.
 Examples of the different variants can be found under https://lichess.org/variant.

-**The goal of this project is to predict the variant that is played on a given chess board.**
+**The goal of this project is to predict the variant that is played on a given chess board after 10 moves.**

 The project will be focus on the 9 variants that can be played on lichess.org.